 Data above by OGL

 Distraint and a Creditors Voluntary Liquidation.

 When a business Can’t Pay VAT, owing to HMRC, and therefore falls overdue.
 The HMRC may send a Distraint order letter, demanding immediate payment for sums owed.
 Failure to comply, however, means an enforcement officer attending with a Distraint order.
-At this point, you must take action to protect the company; it’s assets and the interests of creditors.
+At this point, you must protect the company; it’s assets and the interests of creditors.
 Seek immediate advice from a Licensed Insolvency Practitioner who can offer a variety of quick solutions.

 To consider a Time to Pay Scheme.
 HMRC then Requires the Following: